Tea Tasting Journal

 Sources of information:

-Before my tea-tasting sessions, I spend an hour or two of research time to learn more about the tea I’m tasting that day.
+Before my tea-tasting sessions, I usually spend an hour or two reading more about the tea I’m tasting that day.
 I start by reading the relevant articles on Wikipedia and Baidu 百科.
 The Baidu wiki entries tend to be more insightful and the information have greater depth.
 Then, I read various tea blogs, Reddit discussions, and perhaps watch a few videos.
 I find it helpful for me to read how others describe a tea’s aroma and taste.
 I don’t have a particularly refined palate.
-Sometimes I recognize a particular note, but I don’t have the requisite vocabulary to describe it adequately.
+Sometimes I recognize a particular note, but I don’t have the requisite vocabulary to describe it.
+Through my reading sessions, I’ve come across some tea blogs that are just incredible!
+They read better, have more personality, and very often have more depth than the wiki articles.
+However, it’s tough to distinguish the ones trying to sell you tea (with incredibly shallow information), and the ones written by tea connoisseurs/lovers.
+Here are some that I really enjoyed.
+Please let me know if there are others I should check out.

 Comments